ping-sec/blog/ping-sec.com/blog/PING's Homelab Guide - WIP.md

 Hey There!
 Thanks for checking out the guide, I hope it really helps you.
 There are lots of links to other vendors, NONE of the links are affiliate links where I make any sort of money.
 Please feel free to reach out to [me](https://bsky.app/profile/ping-sec.bsky.social) on Bluesky with any questions or for clarifications.
 You'll find me lurking on the [TCM Security Discord](https://discord.gg/tcm) and [HackSmarter Discord](https://discord.gg/PhF23AnyJm) as PING.
 You can help make the guide a community-driven effort and resource.
 It always feels good to help one another!

 > [!NOTE]
-> NOTE: This guide will be very photo heavy, so it may take longer to load for some users.
+> NOTE: This guide will be very photo and link heavy, so it may take longer to load for some users.
 It is also pointed more towards first-time builders and the experienced friends out there may be a little bored with the guide quickly.
 If you'd like some *other* reading material on the more complex, visit my good friend __0xBEN's__ site: https://benheater.com/

 > [!ANOTHER NOTE]
 > I am trying to build this machine using parts nearly entirely from eBay or select Amazon sellers.
 If I find a good deal on Facebook, I may snag that too.
 I'm always hunting for more gear!